There are a few different virtual machine infrastructures now. Which one induces least tedium depends on your host OS and your purpose.

-Virtualbox extensions need extra installation because why would you want things to just work by default?
-Your favourite thing to do is dick around with yak shaving right?
+- Virtualbox extensions need extra installation because why would you want things to just work by default?
+Your favourite thing to do is yak shaving right?

 Didn’t work, eh?
 Maybe you don’t have the right sources in your package manager:

 sudo bash echo "deb http://download.virtualbox.org/virtualbox/debian wily contrib" \ >> /etc/apt/sources.list.d/oracle.list # http doesn’t work because oracle were too poor to spring for the right cert wget -q https://www.virtualbox.org/download/oracle_vbox.asc -O- | apt-key add - apt update apt install dkms